aktfrikshun/crosslake_score_sheets/README.md

-# CrossLinks Score Sheets
+# CrossLake Score Sheets

-This application is a solution to the Crosslinks Ruby Engineer new hire assessment.
+This application is a solution to the CrossLake Ruby Engineer new hire assessment.

 The problem stated succinctly follows: